-Affresh products are made by Whirlpool Corporation, which is one of the leading manufacturing and marketing companies of appliances worldwide, including well-known brands, such as Maytag, KitchenAid, Jenn-Air, Amana, Brastemp, Consul, Bauknecht and more.
-Other products in the Affresh product line include washing machine, stainless steel, cooktop, and kitchen cleaners.
+Affresh products are made by Whirlpool Corporation, which is one of the leading manufacturing and marketing companies of appliances.
+Other products in the Affresh product line include a washing machine, stainless steel, cooktop, and kitchen cleaners.

 About Affresh Washing Machine Cleaner

-Affresh is a scent-free tablet sold in sets of six tablets for about $6.00.
-It contains sodium carbonate peroxyhydrate, sodium carbonate, and boric acid.
+Affresh is a scent-free tablet sold in sets.
+The product contains sodium carbonate peroxyhydrate, sodium carbonate, and boric acid.

-- price: Competitive price; approximately $1 per cleaning (based on price for 6-tablet package)
+Price: Competitive price; approximately $1 per cleaning (based on the price for the six-tablet package)

-- ingredients: Boric acid is a safety concern
+Ingredients: Boric acid might be a safety concern

-This product is a breeze to use and is very effective at reducing mineral and soap scum build-up leaving the interior of the washing machine clean, shiny, and odor-free.
-It may be effective at removing or reducing mold.
+Affresh Washing Machine Cleaner is a breeze to use and is effective at reducing mineral and soap scum build-up leaving the interior of the washing machine clean, shiny, and odor-free.
+It may also be effective at removing or reducing mold.

 With regard to the ingredients—which are not fully listed on the product label, but are on the Material Safety Data Sheet (MSDS) — boric acid stands out as a safety concern because it is considered of moderate acute toxicity.
 Unfortunately, whether it is a highly concentrated ingredient in the product or not is difficult to tell.
 The other two ingredients don't raise any red flags with regard to safety and health effects.